-- 'Violence against the person', experienced a reduction of 9% which equates to 1,528 crimes.
-However, within this broad category, certain crime types such as homicides and death and serious injury from unlawful driving increased. - Acquisitive crimes such as robbery, theft and burglary reduced overall in 2023/24.
-The combined reduction was 4% (250 crimes). - We encourage the reporting of rape and sex offences; however reported crimes reduced by 8% (129 offences) compared to the previous year.
+- 'Violence against the person', experienced an increase of 8% which equates to 1,236 crimes.
+However, within this broad category, certain crime types such as homicides and death and serious injury from unlawful driving increased.

+- Acquisitive crimes such as robbery,

+theft and burglary reduced overall in

+2024/25.
+The combined reduction was

+6% (409 crimes).

+- We encourage the reporting of rape and sex offences; reported crimes increased by 14% (230 offences) compared to the previous year.

-- Drug offences experienced an increase of 44% which equates to 510 crimes.
-This is an indication of increased levels of pro-activity, targeting those who cause significant harm in our communities whilst addressing the threat of County Lines and Serious Organised Crime. - Reported antisocial behaviour (ASB) has reduced by 6% (314 incidents). - Work has also targeted increased reporting for domestic violence.
-During 2023/24 domestic abuse safeguarding crimes increased by 5% which equates to 378 crimes. - Cumbria generally has a low level of hate crime compared to other forces both nationally and in the North West, however, the latest figures for crimes with a hate indicator show an annual decrease of 250 crimes, which represents an increase of 27.3%. - The Constabulary is consistently achieving some of the highest levels of call handling performance nationally, further improving our services to our communities. - The latest figures for public confidence in the local police service remained high at 82.9% for the whole experience (an increase from 76.1% in 2022/23).
+- Drug offences experienced an increase of 20% which equates to 338 crimes.
+This is an indication of increased levels of pro-activity, targeting those who cause significant harm in our communities whilst addressing the threat

+of County Lines and Serious Organised Crime.

+- Reported antisocial behaviour (ASB) has reduced by 21.4% (985 fewer incidents).
+This significant decrease is influenced by Operation Enhance and subsequent increased foot patrols within ASB hotspots. - Work has also targeted increased reporting for domestic abuse.
+During 2024/25 domestic abuse crimes increased by 2.7% which equates to 163 additional crimes. - Cumbria generally has a low level of hate crime compared to other forces both nationally and in the North West, however, the latest figures for crimes with a hate indicator show an annual increase of 210 crimes, which represents an increase of 18.9%. - The Constabulary is consistently achieving some of the highest levels of call handling performance nationally, further improving our services to our communities. - Latest CSEW data (year ending December 2024) indicates that overall confidence in policing within Cumbria is at 72.3%, which is the fourth highest figure nationally and above the national average.
+Additionally, 58.0% of respondents in Cumbria agreed that the police were doing a good or excellent job, which was the second highest figure nationally and substantially above the national average of 48.5%